ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 }
 ```

 In the above code example, the ``retry`` keyword is used in front of the transaction statement.
-Using the retry keyword implicitly creates a DefaultRetryManager object, as *retry<DefaultRetryManager>(3)*, that retries the transaction three times.
+Using the ``retry`` keyword implicitly creates a ``DefaultRetryManager`` object, as ``retry<DefaultRetryManager>(3)``, that retries the transaction three times.

-You can specify an optional type parameter which belongs to the RetryManager object with retry, when defining the transaction.
-If the transaction block fails with an error, the RetryManager object calls *shouldRetry(e)* with the error value *e*.
-Based on this, the RetryManager decides whether or not to retry the transaction.
-The DefaultRetryManager is used in case a RetryManager object is not passed explicitly.
-It is part of the error module.
+You can specify an optional type parameter, which belongs to the ``RetryManager`` object with the ``retry`` keyword when defining the transaction.
+If the transaction block fails with an error, the ``shouldRetry()`` method of the ``RetryManager`` object is called with the error value ``e``.
+Based on this, the ``RetryManager`` decides whether or not to retry the transaction.
+The ``DefaultRetryManager`` is used in case a ``RetryManager`` object is not specified explicitly.
+It is part of the ``lang.error`` lang library.

-The RetryManager has a predefined set of errors that are retriable.
+The ``RetryManager`` has a predefined set of errors that are retriable.
 So the retry happens only if one of those error types is what caused the transaction to fail.
-This is in addition to the check for retry counts not exceeding the retry limit set in the RetryManager object.
+This is in addition to the check for retry counts not exceeding the retry limit set in the ``RetryManager`` object.

 This retry mechanism can be used even without transactions.
 So any block of code in Ballerina can be enclosed with retry.

-### Transactional Qualifier
+### The `transactional` Qualifier

 At compile time, Ballerina can identify the regions of the code that execute within a transactional context.
 Within a transaction statement, the body of the statement is a transaction context.
-Therefore, when executing a code within the transaction context, you are guaranteed at compile-time to have a current transaction for that transaction context.
+Therefore, when executing code within the transaction context, you are guaranteed at compile-time to have a current transaction for that transaction context.

-By using the transactional qualifier in a function, it is restricted to be called only in a transaction context.
+By using the ``transactional`` qualifier in a function, it is restricted to be called only in a transactional context.
 Moreover, the body of such a function will itself be a transactional context.

 ```ballerina
 transactional function doUpdate(Update u) returns error? {